RewardLayer/CardNow-docs/docs/api-reference/models.md

 Describes the Error return for a set of 400 or 500 error returns

-The error​ model is a set of error code and messages that describe the error that happened in the system.
+The error model is a set of error code and messages that describe the error that happened in the system.

 |Name|	Type|	Notes|
 |---|---|---|